Arriu/Decred/README.md

-#This repo will serve to collect my contributions to the Decred project.
+#This repo serves to collect my contributions to the Decred project.